iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

 Be sure to configure the following:

+*   dfs.datanode.max.locked.memory

-* dfs.datanode.max.locked.memoryThis determines the maximum amount of memory a DataNode will use for caching.
+    This determines the maximum amount of memory a DataNode will use for caching.
 On Unix-like systems, the "locked-in-memory size" ulimit (`ulimit -l`) of the DataNode user also needs to be increased to match this parameter (see below section on [OS Limits](#OS_Limits)).
 When setting this value, please remember that you will need space in memory for other things as well, such as the DataNode and application JVM heaps and the operating system page cache.

 #### Optional

 The following properties are not required, but may be specified for tuning:

+*   dfs.namenode.path.based.cache.refresh.interval.ms

-* dfs.namenode.path.based.cache.refresh.interval.msThe NameNode will use this as the amount of milliseconds between subsequent path cache rescans.
+    The NameNode will use this as the amount of milliseconds between subsequent path cache rescans.
 This calculates the blocks to cache and each DataNode containing a replica of the block that should cache it.

     By default, this parameter is set to 300000, which is five minutes.

+*   dfs.datanode.fsdatasetcache.max.threads.per.volume

-* dfs.datanode.fsdatasetcache.max.threads.per.volumeThe DataNode will use this as the maximum number of threads per volume to use for caching new data.
+    The DataNode will use this as the maximum number of threads per volume to use for caching new data.

     By default, this parameter is set to 4.

+*   dfs.cachereport.intervalMsec

-* dfs.cachereport.intervalMsecThe DataNode will use this as the amount of milliseconds between sending a full report of its cache state to the NameNode.
+    The DataNode will use this as the amount of milliseconds between sending a full report of its cache state to the NameNode.

     By default, this parameter is set to 10000, which is 10 seconds.

+*   dfs.namenode.path.based.cache.block.map.allocation.percent

-* dfs.namenode.path.based.cache.block.map.allocation.percentThe percentage of the Java heap which we will allocate to the cached blocks map.
+    The percentage of the Java heap which we will allocate to the cached blocks map.
 The cached blocks map is a hash map which uses chained hashing.
 Smaller maps may be accessed more slowly if the number of cached blocks is large; larger maps will consume more memory.
 The default is 0.25 percent.

 ### OS Limits